synacktiv/bip/docs/general/overview.rst

     >>> hex(a.ops[1].closest_ea) # lvar have no position in the ASM, but possible to take the one of the parents 0x1800d3006L

-The previous code show how to get value and manipulate quickly nodes.
-For making analysis it is easier to use visitors on the complete function.
+The previous code show how to get a value and manipulate nodes quickly.
+To do an analysis it is easier to use visitors on the complete function.
-:meth:`HxCFunc.visit_cnode` allows to visit all the nodes in a function with a callback, :meth:`HxCFunc.visit_cnode_filterlist` allow to visit only nodes of a certain type by passing a list of the node classes.
+:meth:`HxCFunc.visit_cnode` allows to visit all the nodes in a function with a callback, :meth:`HxCFunc.visit_cnode_filterlist` allows to visit only nodes of a certain type by passing a list of the node classes.

-This script is an example for visiting a function and recuperating the format string pass to a ``printk`` function.
-It locates the call to ``printk``, recuperate the address of the first argument, get the string and add a comment in both hexrays and the assembly:
+This script is an example to visit a function and get the format string passed to a ``printk`` function.
+It locates the call to ``printk``, gets the address of the first argument, gets the string and adds a comment in both hexrays and the assembly:

 .. code-block:: python